tjfontaine/cloudnative/distributed-systems-management/container-orchestration/kubernetes-101/service-broker-tutorial-part-one.md

 brew install kubernetes-service-catalog-client
 ```

 And, we're in!
 We have a Service Catalog and the CLI installed on our local cluster.
-Before we go on, let's clone the "dummy" server application courtesy of the service catalog team, the main repo can be found [here](https://github.com/kubernetes-incubator/service-catalog).
+Before we go on, let's clone the "dummy" server application courtesy of the service catalog team the main repo can be found [here](https://github.com/kubernetes-incubator/service-catalog).

 #### Installing the Broker Server